Riviera

 How's the Pool?
 Okay.
 The pool doesn't have any theme except for a giant tile "R" built into its floor.
 It's a good place to sun or swim, but not to find hardbodies or be seen.

-Table Games: Lots of blackjack, craps, roulette, baccarat and some of the kooky games.
+Table Games: Lots of single deck blackjack, craps, single zero roulette, baccarat and some of the kooky games.
 It's standard for the North Strip, meaning slightly lower limits than the Center or South Strip.

 Bet Minimums: $5 wagers during the week and slow times.
 It can go up on the weekends.
-Look for double odds on craps, and then shake your head with disdain at such a lousy policy and move on to another place that at least offers 3x4x5x.
-Don't get duped into playing 6:5 single deck blackjack.
-Roulette is a $10 minimum with $1 chips
+Look for standard 3x4x5x odds on craps.
+The single deck blackjack pays 3:2 and you can only double down on 10:11.
+Roulette is single zero and is a $5 minimum with $1 chips.

 Machines: Nickels on up.
 Avoid the casino's $40 in slot play for $20 gimmick.
 They use special machines that rarely pay back and you're likely to end up with a crummy prize like a shirt or show tickets instead of cash.
 If you look really hard around the perimeter poker room, you may find some full-pay Game Maker VP machines.